C3Imaging/Deep-Learning-Techniques/README.md

 The paper of our cleaning work, "Dataset Cleaning - A Cross Validation Methodology for Large Facial Datasets using Face Recognition", can be found [here]( arxiv link)

 Initially, only a small percentage (~3%) of the dataset is cleaned.
-The dataset can be further cleaned either by selecting to examine for cleaning a higher percentage of a dataset or by applying multiple times the procedure explained in our work.
+The dataset can be further cleaned either by selecting to examine a higher percentage of the dataset or by applying multiple times the procedure explained in our work.

-Below you can find the data overview as well as the how to use the Clean- CelebA.
+Below you can find the data overview as well as the how to use the Clean-CelebA-v1.

 ## Data overview
-The Clean - CelebA is a slightly cleaned version of the original CelebA dataset.
+The Clean - CelebA - v1 is a slightly cleaned version of the original CelebA dataset.
 The table below compares our clean version with the original CelebA dataset:

 | Datasets | Celebrities |  Images  |